Plugin Architecture Guide

 • UX Journey: What flow feels natural?
 Consider if it's a quick response or guided steps.
 Map it in the Chat Designer.

-Example: PTO Balance Checker (Reactive Flow)
+Example: PTO Balance Checker (Conversational Flow)

 For a conversational plugin, map a simple query like: "Do I have enough PTO to take off a week in November?"
 The assistant fetches the balance and responds: "You have 12 days left.
 Yes, that's enough for a week off in November."